codyloyd/author-site/stories/Boneyman.md

 “I have brought you precisely what my employer has requested me to bring.”

-One of the men who had been standing around the booth took a half step forward.
+One of the men who had been standing around the table took a half step forward.
 “Seems like our message got through to him, boss.”
 He wheezed some sort of cancerous chuckle and stepped back into line.
 David sneered at the man.

-“My employer,” Terry said, “Did not appreciate the tone of your message.”
+“My employer,” Terry said, “Did not appreciate the tone of the message that was sent.”

 Wheezy chuckled again.
 David’s head turned sharply to the line of men.
 “Alan.
 I think there’s something you should be attending to in the back.”
 His voice was flat and quiet.
 Wheezy’s face reddened at this.
 He nodded sharply and disappeared into the kitchen.